AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. Threshold Slider- The threshold is the cutoff point the model uses to decide between predicting "yes" or "no."**For example**, if a prediction score is above 0.5, the model predicts "yes."Here, the model is still performing perfectly at the 0.5 threshold, meaning it’s confident and accurate in its decisions.

     ![](../images/lab07-image45.png)

+# Review

+By the end of this lab, you have:
+- Created and configured an Azure Machine Learning workspace and a compute cluster.

+- Uploaded and prepared a logistics dataset using the Clean Missing Data component.

+- Built a machine learning pipeline using Azure ML Designer with no code.

+- Trained and evaluated a Two-Class Decision Forest model to predict shipment delays.

+- Split data into training and test sets for proper model validation.

+- Scored the model on unseen data and interpreted key metrics like Accuracy, Precision, Recall, and AUC.

+- Viewed visual evaluation tools such as the ROC Curve, Precision-Recall Curve, and Lift Curve to assess model performance.